2 min read

 Photo by Mor Shani / Unsplash

-As my nervous system became more regulated, I noticed something unexpected: I stopped fighting myself as much.
+As my nervous system became more regulated, something unexpected happened: I stopped fighting myself as much.

-This probably still sounds like spiritual bypassing.
-Maybe it is.
-But I can't deny that as the internal storm settled, different choices became available.
+As the internal storm settled, different choices became available.
 Not better choices necessarily, just different ones.
-Choices that come from awareness rather than pure survival reflex.
+Choices that come from awareness rather than adrenaline.

 *Peer reflection, not therapy advice.
 Your healing journey is uniquely yours.*